-Before we start to look at the Bible, I need to talk about the importance of the temple.
+Before we start to look at today's Bible passage, I need to talk about the importance of the temple.
 For the Jews, the temple was one of the symbols of national identity, along with the land of Canaan or Palestine, and the Torah, or the Law (the first five books of the Bible).

-"The temple was the political, religious, and economic center of Israel."1 Thousands of Jews came from all over to observe three festivals each year at the temple: Passover, Pentecost, and the feast of Tabernacles.
+According to Craig Blomberg, "The temple was the political, religious, and economic center of

+Israel."1 Thousands of Jews came from all over to observe three festivals each year at the temple: Passover, Pentecost, and the feast of Tabernacles.
 The temple was the place where God met with his people.
 It was a place of worship.
 It was a place where animal sacrifices were made.
 And it was a national symbol.
 The temple was even made to represent the whole universe that God had made.
-Flavius Joseph, the Jewish rebel turned Roman historian, wrote that the elements of the temple and the garments of the high priest were "made in way of imitation and representation of the universe."2 Jews thought of the temple as the center of their universe.
+Flavius Josephus, the Jewish rebel turned Roman historian, wrote that the elements of the temple and the garments of the high priest were "made in way of imitation and representation of the universe."2 Jews thought of the temple as the center of their universe.
 It's very hard to find something that's analogous today.
-But imagine that you combined the State of Liberty, the White House, Fenway Park, and, perhaps, this church building together.
+But imagine that you combined the Statue of Liberty, the White House, Fenway Park, Mount Rushmore, and, perhaps, this church building together.
 That gives you some idea of how significant the temple was.

 But the temple was supposed to be temporary.
 God wanted the temple to point to the coming of the true temple, Jesus.
 Jesus is the true meeting place between God and man.
 After all, he is known as Immanuel, God with us (Matt.
 1:23).
-In John 4, Jesus told the Samaritan woman at the well, "a time is coming and has now come when the true worshipers will worship the Father in spirit and truth, for they are the kind of worshipers the Father seeks."
-He was implying that the place of worship would no longer be the temple.
-In fact, Jesus himself is the "place" where we worship.
+In John 4:21, Jesus told the Samaritan woman at the well, "the hour is coming when neither on this mountain nor in Jerusalem will you worship the Father."
+He said that God would not be worshiped only at one place; after all, he is spirit, immaterial, not spatially located (John 4:24).
 That is why he said, in John 2, that his body is the temple (John 2:19-21).
-The New Testament also makes it clear that Jesus is the true high priest and the true sacrifice for sin.3 So when the Son of God became man, the temple had to be replaced.
+The New Testament also makes it clear that Jesus is the true high priest and the true sacrifice for sin.
+So when the Son of God became man, the temple had to be replaced.

 The temple also had to be replaced because worship there had become corrupted.
 God's plan was that Israel would be his royal priests and his witnesses (Exod.
 19:5-6; Isa.
 43:10).
 But they had not been faithful.
-Centuries before, they had worshiped idols and desecrated the temple,
+Centuries before, they had worshiped idols and desecrated the temple, so God judged Israel.
+He used the Babylonians to destroy the temple in 587 B.C.
+In Jesus' day, the Jewish religious leaders added rules to the law of God, honoring their traditions while ignoring the intent of God's commandments.
+And when God came in the flesh, they did not recognize him.